xWink/Discord-Bot/README.md

 ### Anyone
 !ping - returns "pong!" and your latency in ms
-!join [role name] - stores the user's id and requested role in a CSV file.
-If enough users apply for the same role, the role and private text channel is created and all previous applicants are assigned the role.
-If the role already exists, the user is given the role
+!join [role name] - if the role already exists, it is assigned to the user.
+Else, the user's id and requested role are stored in a CSV file.
+If enough users apply for the same role, the role and a private text channel are created and all applicants are assigned to it